gabrtv/gemchain/README.md

 pip install -r requirements.txt
 ```

-Run the application server:
+Run the application server
 ```shell
 python -m app.main
 ```

-Open the playground in your browser at `http://localhost:5000/`
+Open the playground in your browser at [http://localhost:5000/](http://localhost:5000/)

-# Quick deploy to Google Cloud
+## Quick deploy to Google Cloud

+If you don't have a Google Cloud account, you can get one for [free with $300 in credits](https://cloud.google.com/free?hl=en).
+You will also need a local [Docker](https://docs.docker.com/get-docker/) and [gcloud CLI](https://cloud.google.com/sdk/gcloud).

 Set your default Google Cloud project
 ```shell